 Assessment format modification: Modifications to assessment format require advice from Program Directors.
-When a student requires assessment in an alternative format, lecturers will need to be advised by the student at the beginning of each trimester.
+When a student requires assessment in alternative format, lecturers will need to be advised by the student at the beginning of each trimester.

 The fundamental abilities, skills and knowledge that all students need in order to successfully complete a course or program, regardless of their disability, because they are essential to the relevant career.

 We understand the private nature of the information that you may disclose to us in relation to your medical condition or disability, and we will respect the privacy of that information.
-With your consent, we may advise other University staff of the existence and nature of your disability or medical condition so that they can assist in implementing any adjustments required.
+Your documentation and information only needs to be shared with the Disability Liaison Advisor, who will work with other University staff on your behalf in order to implement any required adjustments.
 We will not disclose information to any person outside the University without specific written consent unless the University is required by law to provide the information.

 Further information about the University’s approach to supporting students with a disability can be found in the Disability Policy.